anikaehansen/LabAutomation/README.md

 bacterial resuspension of a set McFarland.
 It uses a Hamilton pipettor, Hettich centrifuge, Festo gripper, spectrophotometer, and custom sample deck.

-Selux automation is done in a custom scripting language, created in C#.
-When I first started at Selux, I worked only in the scripting language - creating the original happy path script for the Separator.
+The Separator automation is done in a custom scripting language, created in C#.
+When I first started in this role, I worked only in the scripting language - creating the original happy path script for the Separator.
 In the early days of the Separator, I spent a lot of time working with the microbiologists creating custom test scripts to optimize and understand the scientific process.